The Forum Shops at Caesars: Stores

 Upon the mall's opening, notable stores included Gianni Versace, Gucci, Louis Vuitton, Victoria's Secret, and Warner Bros.
 Studio Store.
 New retailers added in the 1997 expansion included Bernini, Emporio Armani, Fendi, Hugo Boss, Lalique, Max Mara, Niketown, and Virgin Megastores.

 The 1997 project also added a three-story FAO Schwarz toy store, measuring 56000 sqft.
 It was the largest store at the mall, and featured numerous animatronics, including a Trojan Horse rising more than 40 feet.
 The store was a key attraction for the Forum Shops.
 FAO Schwarz's location there was one of two to survive the company's bankruptcy in 2003.
 Two years later, the store added an ice cream parlor, bakery and candy shop.
-FAO Schwarz closed in 2010, and was replaced later that year by the world's largest H&M store.
+FAO Schwarz closed in 2010, and was replaced later that year by the world's largest H&M store, which operated until 2024.

 The 2004 expansion added many designer tenants, including Carolina Herrera, Celine, Chrome Hearts, Custo Barcelona, Giuseppe Zanotti, Kiehl's, Peter Max, and Thomas Pink.
 It also marked the first U.S. location for Juicy Couture.
 Some existing tenants, such as Louis Vuitton and Christian Dior, were enlarged as part of the expansion.
 Tourneau's store grew from 1036 sqft to 13410 sqft, making it the largest watch store in the U.S.

 In 2005, the Forum Shops added an exotic car dealership featuring new and used vehicles in a 34000 sqft showroom, including 8000 sqft of retail space.
 A 2000 sqft Playboy-branded clothing store also opened in 2005.
 Other retailers added since then have included Christian Lacroix, Intermix, De Beers, and Tiffany & Co.